 The nation’s Social Security system is a valuable source of support in old age for many millions of Americans.
 Just about everyone who works through the course of adult life or who is married to someone who does can count on receiving regular payments upon retiring at an appropriate age.
 While all that support is undoubtedly valuable, the Social Security system serves another important person, as well: It provides financial help to some of the many Americans who find themselves disabled each year while remaining of working age.
 Unable to pursue work and generate incomes on their own, many of these people end up being even needier of the system’s support than those who are facing retirement.

 Fortunately, simply accepting such determinations will never be necessary.
-Instead, it typically makes much more sense to seek out the assistance of a social security law firm like Sslcnow.com, whether before applying for the first time or after receiving a rejection.
+Instead, it typically makes much more sense to seek the assistance of a Social Security law firm like The Law Offices of Jeffrey A. Rabin & Associates, Ltd., whether before applying for the first time or after receiving a rejection.
 Given the usual complexity of the Social Security system and the challenges specifically associated with the disability support program, having the right assistance can make a huge difference.

-In most cases, a social security law firm will strive to do everything possible to make it easy to take advantage of this opportunity, as well.
+In most cases, a Social Security law firm in Wheaton will strive to do everything possible to make it easy to take advantage of this opportunity, as well.
 Many firms, for example, will offer entirely free consultations that can be used to assess whether retaining support will make sense.
 As a result, those who have become disabled typically have little reason to try to work through the process alone.
 That tends to be very good news for the many who can benefit from what the system has to offer.